Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 Reaching Haifoss is not too difficult, though the road leading to it is unpaved and in relatively bad shape.

-But, once you reach the end of the road and stand at the cliff’s edge, you’ll see this panorama is completely worth the bumpy ride.
+But, once you reach the end of the road and stand at the cliff’s edge, you’ll see that the panorama is completely worth the bumpy ride.

 13. Glymur Waterfall